jdansev/Space-Invaders/README.md

 # Space Invaders

-My C++ implementation of the classic 90s game.
+A C++ implementation of the classic 90s game.

 ![alt text](./demo.png)